The Animal: Plot

 Afraid of what he has become, Marvin barricades himself inside his home.
 Rianna arrives to comfort him and the two spend the night together.
 The following morning, the police raid Marvin's home when they suspect him of mauling a hunter.
 Marvin escapes and flees into the woods.
 An armed mob headed by Sisk is formed, while Marvin's friends Miles and Fatty seek to warn him.
 Marvin encounters Wilder, who confides the existence of another patient who had undergone the same procedure; he suspects the other patient is the real culprit.

 Sisk's lone pursuit of Marvin results in a near-fatal fall into a chasm, but he is saved by the latter.
 Despite this, Sisk holds him at gunpoint, but he is suddenly attacked by Rianna; revealed to be Wilder's other patient.
 Rianna confesses that she was responsible for the hunter attack, justifying her actions in protecting an orphaned turkey vulture she reared and released back into the wild.
 The mob arrives, threatening to kill Marvin.
 Miles makes a false confession to being the beast to protect Marvin and Rianna.
 Due to the racial implications in prosecuting Miles, a Black American, the mob lets him go and leave, much to Miles' annoyance.

 One year later, Marvin and Rianna have married, starting a family and opening an animal sanctuary.
 While watching television, they witness Dr. Wilder being awarded the Nobel Prize for his transplantation procedure.

 Cast

 Additionally, Philip Daniel Bolden, Megan Harvey, Mitch Holleman portray evidence room kids.
 Fred Stoller cameos as a news reporter.
 Noel Gugliemi cameos as a gang leader.
 Norm Macdonald cameos as an angry mob member that asks Sisk mob-related questions.
 Adam Sandler plays a townie similar to Schneider's portrayal in The Waterboy, along with John Farley and Brianna Brown who are part of the angry mob.
 Wes Takahashi, former animator and visual effects supervisor for Industrial Light & Magic, makes a cameo appearance as a news reporter at Chief Wilson's press conference.
 Cloris Leachman and Harry Dean Stanton make uncredited cameos.

+According to Schneider in the DVD commentary, the overweight cadet played by Elizabeth Branson, who competes against Marvin in the obstacle course, was voiced by an uncredited Amy Poehler.

 Production

-The script was originally sold to Walt Disney Pictures, who had placed the film into turnaround under new management and sold the script to Revolution Studios.
+The script was originally sold to Walt Disney Pictures, who had placed the film into turnaround under new management and sold it to Revolution Studios.